amberhasan/EcoSense/README.md

 git stash
 git stash pop

-how to run python server: python3 api_server.py
+how to run python server for graph: python3 api_server.py how to run server for chat: python3 chatBackend.py